 Great Temperature Settings

 This mini iron heats up quickly — in 15 seconds!
-If you’re wanting to iron something quickly, this is a great tool.
+If you want to iron something quickly, this is a great tool.
 Plus, it has a one-touch steam control button and three temperature settings for different types of fabrics!

 We’ve awarded this iron as the best for traveling.
 Yes, it’s lightweight and compact, but even better, it has cool travel accessories, too.

 For one, it comes with a traveling bag for storage.
-It also has a measuring cup so you can fill that up at the tap instead of unplugging your iron and taking that with you.
-Lastly, it has dual voltage so you can take it anywhere in the world.
+It also has a measuring cup, so you can fill it up at the tap instead of unplugging your iron and taking it with you.
+Lastly, it has dual voltage so that you can take it anywhere in the world.